What is IR35?

 Be prepared and proactive

-Due to the scale of the impact of this legislation, we are preparing now to ensure our compliance and working practices facilitate confident determinations.
+Due to the scale of the impact of this legislation, we were prepared well before the Reform came into effect, to ensure our compliance and working practices facilitate confident determinations.

 Listen and Learn